Distance from the Sun: 2,758,888,093 miles (perihelion) to 4,585,719,398 miles (aphelion)

 16 Pluto Facts for Kids

 In August 2006, the IAU (International Astronomical Union) defined what a planet is.
-Because Pluto didn’t meet 1 of the 3 conditions to be considered a planet it was reclassified as a dwarf planet.
+Because Pluto didn’t meet one of the three conditions to be considered a planet it was reclassified as a dwarf planet.

 The dwarf planet Pluto formed about 4.6 billion years ago.